How Much Is Too Much Diversification?

 Theoretically, your exposure to fundamental risk lowers as you increase the number of equities in your portfolio.
 But at FAC, we believe there is such a thing as too much diversification.

 Some products sold by major investment firms hold billions of dollars in assets.
 In order to diversify such an enormous amount of capital, they may purchase thousands of securities, making their product so diversified that it actually mirrors the market or index it is attempting to outperform.
 The product is stretched so thin across the market, it cannot help but perform just as the market does—rising when it rises and falling when it falls.
-Managing so many transactions and securities attaches additional expenses for the investor.

 Where Is the Sweet Spot?